getclacking/aek-ii-keycap-project/README.md

 The only things I am slightly displeased about for this project was my choice of symbol for the Control keys, which is far smaller than I'd like.
 I will amend it if I order another keyset or complete keyboard.

-Hope you enjoy it too.
-Feel free to have your own made up, the SVG as is will upload and match to a WASD 104 key set.
+### Photos of the WASD keyboard with custom key caps

 ![](images/image1.jpeg)